Excerpt from the soon-released book: Rediscovering Life on Earth by Guruji Sri Vast

 Three things belong to you: Mind, body and spirit.
 Your body needs to be part of the agreement with the soil, with the earth.
 When your body is not taking part in the soil agreement, you are in trouble.
 Your mind starts to fly, because your body belongs to the soil.
 That is why we keep on talking about naturalization, ecology and all.
 We have to take part in the natural agreement.
 Our body belongs to the soil.

 The way the planet is functioning, your body is also functioning.
 Your body itself is a universe, a system, a little planet.
 The Mother Earth, the Moon, the Sun – they are all different and unique, and so are you.

-Students of the 1-year Ecology and Spirituality program will benefit from various opportunities to directly expose themselves to the Teachings of Guruji Sri Vast and attend Guruji’s Satsangs and Retreats during their stay.
+Students of the 3 - 12 months Ecology and Spirituality program will benefit from various opportunities to directly expose themselves to the Teachings of Guruji Sri Vast and attend Guruji’s Satsangs and Retreats during their stay.